ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/index.rst

 --------
 This document has guidelines and tips for developers interested in editing Pacemaker source code and submitting changes for inclusion in the project.
-Start with the FAQ, the rest is optional detail.
+Start with the FAQ; the rest is optional detail.

 Table of Contents